 Dallas Wiens' story is one of numerous stories the class will read, view and absorb.

-Our humble classroom where we do our best to change the direction of life for youth in a positive way.
-If you wish to help us survive and grow in our programs, consider making a tax-deductible donation.
+Our humble classroom where we do our best to change the direction of life for young males in a positive way.
+If you wish to help us survive and continue to grow into other communities, consider making a tax-deductible donation.
 We recognize all donations and you will receive a color copy of our popular annual newsletter, The SEARCHLIGHT every April.
 Thank you

 Make your checks payable to: